This guide covers information on how to detect and resolve audio performance issues (crackling, dropouts, high CPU) on Windows systems.

 - Choose Properties.

-- Make sure to untick both Compress this drive to save disk space and Allow files on this drive to have contents indexed.'
+- In the General tab, make sure to untick both Compress this drive to save disk space and Allow files on this drive to have contents indexed.'

 - Click Apply and then OK.